jbogard/bulk-writer/docs/examples/index.md

 ---
 # Examples

-By itself, Bulk Writer is a pretty simple concept and the code itself isn't really all that complicated.
+*Bulk Writer* is built on the concept of pull-based data streaming, and the code to implement this concept isn't really all that complicated.
 However, even simple implementations can enable very complex scenarios.
-The rest of this document shows examples of what you can do with Bulk Writer.
+Here are some code samples to demonstrate implementing ETL pipelines of various complexity using the *Bulk Writer* library.